BurningSmile/dotfiles/README.md

 https://github.com/BurningSmile/LinuxScripts

-The install script is for Arch based systems.
-An Ubuntu install script will be written when I get the time to sort out the termite install issue.
+The script is written for Debian based systems, a install script for Arch is also available in the repo.

 # Credits